…I’m fine; just having a short rest from all of this, as I was starting to feel a bit burnt out.

 You should vote: Liberal Democrat

-The LibDems take a strong stand against tax cuts and a strong one in favour of public services: they would make long-term residential care for the elderly free across the UK, and scrap university tuition fees.
+The LibDems take a strong stand against tax cuts and a strong one in favour of public services: they would make long-term residential care for the elderly free across the UK, and scrap university tuition fees as their main offer in compromise lawyer tactic.
 They are in favour of a ban on smoking in public places, but would relax laws on cannabis.
 They propose to change vehicle taxation to be based on usage rather than ownership.